Birju Maharaj: Politicians and industry colleagues remember Kathak 'giant', 'rare artiste' | Entertainment

 According to his granddaughter, Ragini Maharaj, the Kathak maestro died surrounded by his family and disciples.
 They were playing 'antakshari' after dinner when he suddenly fell ill.

-The Kathak exponent, one of India's best-known artists, had been suffering from a kidney ailment and was under dialysis treatment.
+The Kathak exponent, one of India's best known artistes, had been suffering from a kidney ailment and was under dialysis treatment.
 He probably died of a cardiac arrest, his granddaughter said.

 Prime Minister Narendra Modi said his death is an ''irreparable loss'' to the entire art world.